sourceryinstitute/OpenCoarrays/README.md

 ## Support ##

-* We respond to support questions via the [OpenCoarrays Google Group](https://groups.google.com/forum/#!forum/opencoarrays).
+* We respond to support questions via the [OpenCoarrays Google Group](https://groups.google.com/forum/#!forum/opencoarrays); to subscribe, log-in with your Google account or [subscribe](https://groups.google.com/forum/#!forum/opencoarrays/join) with any email address.
 * We offer additional an additional [menu](http://opencoarrays.org/services) of services on a contract basis.

 ## Acknowledgements ##